daattali/beautiful-jekyll/_drafts/how-to-create-your-own-self-care-routines.md

 > “Self-care is any activity that we do deliberately to take care of our mental, emotional, and physical health.
 Although it’s a simple concept in theory, it’s something we very often overlook.
 Good self-care is key to improved mood and reduced anxiety.
 It’s also key to a good relationship with oneself and others.” - from [Psychcentral.com](https://psychcentral.com/blog/what-self-care-is-and-what-it-isnt-2#1)

-\****Add in reel link..

 **Self care, then, is just taking care of ourselves!
-And self care is being aware of our own needs.** My friend Teresa's book: Homeschool Mama Self Care is all about this topic...tuning in to yourself and taking care of yourself while you homeschool.
-You can find her on [Instagram](https://www.instagram.com/homeschool_mama_self_care/), or [her website](https://capturingthecharmedlife.com/).
+And self care is being aware of our own needs.** My friend Teresa's book: _Homeschool Mama Self Care_ is all about this topic...tuning in to yourself and taking care of yourself while you homeschool.
+You can find her on [Instagram](https://www.instagram.com/homeschool_mama_self_care/) or [her website](https://capturingthecharmedlife.com/).
+I linked the book in my Amazon shop too: [US shop](www.amazon.com/shop/simplehomemom) and [Canadian shop](www.amazon.ca/shop/simplehomemom).

 I remember many weeks and days as a young mom that I totally forgot about myself and often asking the question, “When WAS the last time I showered?” or “I can’t remember the last time I talked to my friends” or “I don’t know when I took time to actually sit in the quiet”.
 It certainly still happens even ten years into being a parent, but I’m much quicker to notice when I’m not taking care of myself now.
 I have a lot more practice in this area.
 Any routine can take practice to instill and make a habit.